SpikeInterface/spikeinterface/doc/how_to/customize_a_plot.rst

 ================

-The ``SpikeInterface`` widgets are designed to have reasonable default plotting options but sometimes you’ll want to make adjustments to the plots.
-For this, expose the underlying ``matplotlib`` objects for you to edit.
+The ``SpikeInterface`` widgets are designed to have reasonable default plotting options, but sometimes you’ll want to make adjustments to the plots.
+For doing this, we expose the underlying ``matplotlib`` objects for you to edit.
 Let’s see how to do this in an example.
-First, let’s make some data and compute some extensions which can be used for plotting.
+First, let’s make some synthetic data and compute some extensions which can be used for plotting.

 .. code:: ipython3